iagpomponet/iagpomponet/README.md

 ### Hi there, my name is Iago Pomponet and i'm a Software Developer 👋

-* Currently working at @cornershop as a Frontend Engineer
+* Currently working at @uber as a Frontend Engineer